vijayvulava/geochem/_sources/26Gibbs.md

 In earlier example, we saw how $\Delta _{rxn} G^\circ$ was calculated at $\pu{25 ^\circ C}$ using Eq. {eq}`gibbs-rxn` - however, $\Delta _{rxn} G^\circ$ is a function of $T$.
 How do we calculate ($\Delta _{rxn} G^\circ$ at other $T$?
 In such cases, $\Delta _{rxn} S^\circ$ and $\Delta _{rxn} H^\circ$ are determined separately and applied directly in Eq. {eq}`gibbs_t` at the specified $T$.

-Using Eq. {eq}`gibbs_t`, exact $T$ where a system reaches equilibrium could be calculated.
-At any $T$ above or below this value the system will not longer be in equilibrium.
+Using Eq. {eq}`gibbs_t`, the exact $T$ where a system reaches equilibrium could be calculated.
+The system will no longer be in equilibrium at any $T$ above or below this value.
 The exact definition of equilibrium will be explored in the next chapter.

 ```{dropdown} Example: Calculating $\Delta _{rxn} G^\circ$ at a specified $T$